 - a.
 The owner or lessee of the premises or business; - b.
 A person participating in the event, if he/she is carrying a gun, rifle, or pistol with the permission of the owner, lessee, person, or organization sponsoring the event; - c.
 A person registered or hired as a security guard by the owner, lessee, person, or organization sponsoring the event; or - d.
-A person carrying a handgun if the person has a valid concealed handgun permit or is exempt from obtaining a permit pursuant to G.S. § 14-415.25.
-Note, however, this allowance does not allow a person to carry a handgun on any premises where the person in legal possession or control has posted a conspicuous notice prohibiting the carrying of a concealed handgun on the premises.
+A person carrying a concealed handgun if the person has a valid concealed handgun permit or is exempt from obtaining a permit pursuant to G.S. § 14-415.25.
+Note: this allowance does not allow a person to carry a handgun on any premises where the person in legal possession or control has posted a notice prohibiting the carrying of a firearm on the premises, nor does it allow the permittee to consume alcohol while carrying a handgun.